magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 cling to it.
 Eventually the mind will reach its natural balance where practice is automatic.
 All things will come and go of themselves.

-: Have you ever looked at the Altar of the 6^th^ Patriarch, Hui Neng?
+*Q*: Have you ever looked at the Altar Sutra of the 6^th^ Patriarch, Hui Neng?

-: Hui Neng’s wisdom is very keen.
+*A*: Hui Neng’s wisdom is very keen.
 It is a very profound teaching, not easy for beginners to understand.
 But if you practice with our discipline and with patience, if you practise not-clinging, you will eventually understand.
 Once I had a disciple who stayed in a